chaxus/ran/packages/docs/src/article/designMode.md

 ### 6.1 Chain of Responsibility Pattern

-> Chain of Responsibility Pattern：Avoid coupling the request sender with the receiver, make it possible for multiple objects to receive the request, connect those objects into a chain, and pass the request along the chain until an object handles it.
+> Chain of Responsibility Pattern: Avoid coupling the request sender with the receiver, make it possible for multiple objects to receive the request, connect those objects into a chain, and pass the request along the chain until an object handles it.
 The responsibility chain pattern is an object behavior pattern.
 Similar to dominoes, by requesting the first condition, subsequent conditions continue to be executed until a result is returned.

 ![](../../assets/article/designPattern/责任链.png)